Disclaimer: We sustain our work & review products through paid collaborations.

 According to the report, this might be because this industry isn’t obligated to follow strict cybersecurity best practices like law firms or healthcare providers.

-The main entry vectors are VPN services, remote desktop protocols (RDP), and other remote access tools – showcasing how malicious actors are focusing more on companies that operate specific, high-risk technologies, such as on-premises Microsoft Exchange and VPN appliances from Cisco, Citrix, SonicWall, and Fortinet.
+The main entry vectors are VPN services, remote desktop protocols (RDP), and other remote access tools.
+This showcases how malicious actors are focusing more on companies that operate specific, high-risk technologies, such as on-premises Microsoft Exchange and VPN appliances from Cisco, Citrix, SonicWall, and Fortinet.

 “The overall picture for direct ransomware tells us that attackers likely feel that they’ve identified a winning playbook in the tactics that they began adopting in 2022 and 2023…”